Oil mixed amid weak China economic data, sustained hopes for 2023

 By Sonali Paul and Muyu Xu

-MELBOURNE (Reuters) -Oil prices were mixed on Tuesday after China posted its weakest economic growth in nearly half a century, while its late-2022 U-turn in COVID policy still supported hopes of recovery in the country's fuel demand this year.
+MELBOURNE (Reuters) - Oil prices were mixed on Tuesday after China posted its second-weakest annual economic growth in nearly half a century, with its late-2022 U-turn in COVID-19 policy underpinning hopes of a recovery in the country's fuel demand this year.

-U.S. West Texas Intermediate (WTI) crude futures slid 60 cents, or 0.8%, to $79.26 from Friday's close.
-There was no settlement on Monday due to the United States having a holiday for Martin Luther King Day.
+U.S. West Texas Intermediate (WTI) crude futures slid 73 cents, or 0.9%, to $79.15 from Friday's close.
+There was no settlement on Monday because of the U.S. public holiday for Martin Luther King Day.

 ANZ also pointed to a jump in crude supply from Russia weighing on the market, with seaborne exports having risen to 3.8 million barrels per day last week, the highest level since April.

-Note: (This story has been corrected to say the economic growth was the second-weakest in half a century, not the weakest in the first paragraph)